-- All exterior doors must be 36".
+- All exterior doors must be 36" and have composite or non-rotting brick molding.
 Type A unit exterior entry doors must have spring hinges. - Single lever deadbolts are required on all exterior doors to all residential units. - Insulated vinyl windows must be Model Energy Code compliant.
-Windows with 0.35 U-Factor and 0.30 SHGC compliant values or better are required for all new construction projects or when replacing windows in renovation projects. - Windows must be installed per manufacturer's specifications, including the installation of silicone caulk behind nail fins and rubber window flashing around exterior side of nail fins. - Bi-fold, by-pass, hollow core, pocket, and louvered doors are not allowed. - All windows in Type A accessible units must have accessible window hardware.
+Windows with 0.35 U-Factor and 0.30 SHGC compliant values or better are required for all new construction projects or when replacing windows in renovation projects. - Windows must be installed per manufacturer's specifications, including the installation of silicone caulk behind nail fins and rubber window flashing around exterior side of nail fins. - Bi-fold, by-pass, hollow core, pocket, and louvered doors are not allowed. - All windows and mini-blinds in Type A units must have accessible pull-string hardware.

-Site and Hearing Impaired Units
+Sight and Hearing Impaired Units

-Applies ONLY to projects using Rental Production Program funds and/or federal funding.
-The requirements of this provision can be satisfied by adding the elements described below to the additional Type A units required by QAP Section IV (F)(3) such that at least two percent (2%) of all units are properly equipped to serve persons with sight and hearing impairments.
+Applies ONLY to projects receiving a Rental Production Program loan containing federal funds.
+The requirements of this provision can be satisfied by adding the elements described below to the additional Type A units required by QAP Section IV(F)(4) such that at least two percent (2%) of all units are properly equipped to serve persons with sight and hearing impairments.
 When figuring the 2%, partial units must be rounded up to a whole number.